Using Small Groups in the Catechumenal Process

 A word should be said about the difference between small-group discussions following a catechetical session and a small-group Reflection on the Word session.
 Reflection on the Word sessions follow the dismissal of catechumens from the Mass after the Liturgy of the Word.
 These sessions are therefore a continuation of the liturgy and are not intended to be catechetical.
 The small-group sessions during the catechetical sessions, on the other hand, offer more time to respond to and discover the truths of God and his plan that participants have just heard, and consider how the teachings apply to everyday life.

-The above can be found on page 171 of the RCIA Leader’s Manual published by the Association for Catechumenal Ministry and distributed by Liturgy Training Publications.
+The above can be found on page 171 of the OCIA Leader’s Manual published by the Association for Catechumenal Ministry and distributed by Liturgy Training Publications.
 This particular section of the manual goes on to address: (a) selecting and training facilitators, (b) the number of groups needed, (c) composition of groups, (d) placement in the catechetical session and duration, (e) what takes place in small-group sessions, and (f) specific problems.

 Related Content

-Are you trying to put together an RCIA team and don't know where to begin?
+Are you trying to put together an OCIA team and don't know where to begin?

-Join our email list and get free resources that outline the RCIA process.
+Join our email list and get free resources that outline the OCIA process.

 Name(Required)